 • PAFF accepts films and videos made by and/or about people of African descent.
 (Filmmaker needn't be of African descent.)
 Preferably, films should depict positive or realistic images.

-• Films can be of any genre -- drama, comedy, horror, adventure, animation, romance, science fiction, experimental, etc. PAFF accepts features and shorts; narratives and documentaries.
+• Films can be of any genre -- drama, comedy, horror, adventure, animation, romance, science fiction, experimental, etc. PAFF accepts features, shorts and web series; narratives and documentaries.

 • All submissions must be in English or have English subtitles.